Solomon Calhoun Center & Pool

 YMCA Swimming Program – Register for the Rays Swimming Club where swimmers can learn stroke technique, conditioning, and fun and games.
 Rays practice on Tuesday, Wednesday and Thursday evenings from 5:30-6:30 p.m.
 For fees, current schedule, and more information, please call (904) 824.6770.

-Swimming Pool Programs – The Solomon Calhoun Community Center Pool is a Jr. Olympic sized swimming pool in addition a lesson pool with a splash area.
-We host lap swim, adult lap swim, recreation / open swim, swim lessons and:
+SCCC Pool Programs – The Solomon Calhoun Community Center Pool is a Jr. Olympic sized swimming pool in addition to a lesson pool with a splash area.
+We host lap swim, adult lap swim, recreation / open swim, swim lessons, the SJC Jr. Lifeguard Program and the St. Augustine Cyclones Swim Team

-Details: Beat the heat and play some ball this summer during our open gym hours at the Solomon Calhoun Center.
+Details: Beat the heat and play some ball with friends during our Adult open gym hours at the Solomon Calhoun Center.
 This program is free, but you must bring your own basketball and sign in upon arrival.
 To comply with CDC guidelines and State of Florida executive orders, capacity and availability will be limited to a first come, first served basis.
-For more information, contact Ashley Brown at email@example.com or 904.209.0379.
+For more information, contact Ashley Brown at firstname.lastname@example.org or 904.209.0379.

 Programs at the Calhoun Center will be offered by the St. Johns County Parks and Recreation Department, Northeast Florida Community Action Agency, and the Sheriff’s Office Weed and Seed Program.